 competition I am not sure.
 Perhaps, along with the fact he was a super handler he was able to win these races.
 I have

 witnessed such men locally where no one else could win with their birds.

 The bottom line is that in buying pigeons you don’t always get what you pay for from SOME people or merchants.
 You might

 get a good looking bird with a fancy pedigree but that does not mean it is of any quality.
 Believe me as I have witnessed it over

-and over that paper (fancy pedigrees) does not win races.
-Birds that are out of birds that are out of other bird’s years ago,
+and over that paper (or fancy pedigrees) does not win races.
+Birds that are out of birds that are out of other bird’s years

-from Europe, don’t get it here!
-Perhaps they are diluted or inbred too much are not even out of who they are supposed to be
+ago, from Europe, don’t do it here!
+Perhaps they are diluted or inbred too much are not even out of who they are supposed to

 and in YB races as well as OB races.
 Their pedigrees are out of birds that have done it themselves (won races and or bred

 winners) here and now in the United States of America.
 We breed for quality NOT quantity!
 I guarantee if you put an equal